tc39/notes/es6/2012-09/sept-19.md

 DH: (to BE) Can you recap your objection to getter/setter pairs on `let` bindings?
 Optimization doesn't seem like a long term motivation if we're moving to `module`

-BE/DH/ARB…
+BE/DH/ARB...

 Like modules, need to have global getter/setter pairs on let/const bindings

-Unless there is a lexical scope or hidden data store…
+Unless there is a lexical scope or hidden data store...

 LH: Observability?